sukhitashvili/mcts/README.md

 # Monte Carlo Tree Search for Tic-Tac-Toe game playing

-Python implementation of Monte Carlo Tree Search algorithm for Tic Tac Toe game playing.
+Python implementation of Monte Carlo Tree Search algorithm for Tic-Tac-Toe game playing.

 Run the command ```python play_X.py``` or ```python play_O.py``` to play against the agent which uses MCTS algorithm based on random roll-out policy to find optimal moves.